SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: Methodology

 where $\beta$ denotes the momentum coefficient.
 This EMA mechanism operates independently of the global OCR, which instead accumulates contextual embeddings and serves as a semantic knowledge base.

 \textbf{Training Loss:} The overall training loss $\mathcal{L}_{total}$ is defined as

-where $\mathcal{L}_{depth}$ and $\mathcal{L}_{seg}$ denotes the binary cross-entropy (BCE) loss for depth estimation and cross-entropy (CE) loss for image semantic segmentation, respectively. $\mathcal{L}_{cls}$ represents the CE loss for the semantic prediction of the refined queries. $\mathcal{L}_{mask}$ is a combination of BCE loss and Dice loss for voxel mask. $\mathcal{L}_{prune}$ corresponds to the multi-scale proxy semantic occupancy loss, which includs CE, Lovasz \cite{berman2018lovasz}, and the geometric and semantic loss introduced in \cite{Cao_2022_CVPR}.
+where $\mathcal{L}_{depth}$ and $\mathcal{L}_{seg}$ denote the binary cross-entropy (BCE) loss for depth estimation and cross-entropy (CE) loss for image semantic segmentation, respectively. $\mathcal{L}_{cls}$ represents the CE loss for the semantic prediction of the refined queries. $\mathcal{L}_{mask}$ is a combination of BCE loss and Dice loss for voxel mask. $\mathcal{L}_{prune}$ corresponds to the multi-scale proxy semantic occupancy loss, which includes CE, Lovasz \cite{berman2018lovasz}, and the geometric and semantic loss introduced in \cite{Cao_2022_CVPR}.